-Ryn is a charming Masurian town, located on the isththusk of two lakes, Ołów and Ryński, on the route of the Great Masurian Lakes.
-Above the city is a 14th-century Teutonic castle founded by grand master Winrych von Kniprode, who in 1379. he made the famous boat trip from Ryn to Malbork.
-The castle was one of the most important in the chain of fortifications in the east of the Teutonic State.
+Ryn is a charming Masurian town, located on the isthmus of two lakes, Ołów and Ryńskie.
+Above the city there is a 14th-century Teutonic castle founded by grand master Winrych von Kniprode, (whos made the famous boat trip from Ryn to Malbork – in 1379).
+The castle was one of the most important in the chain of fortifications in the east part of the Teutonic State.
 It was the seat of the chamber and was built as a convent castle – a “fortified monastery”.
 It was intended to function as the seat of the monastery, provincial authorities and knight’s fortress.
 He served both for defense and for trips to Lithuania.
 In 1418 in the castle armory there were 22 guns, 72 crossbows and 14,000 belts.
 In addition to his military function, the castle also served as an administrative and economic minister, supplying the order m.in. in flour, fish, honey and wild game meat.
 The fishing authority set up here had boats and as many as nine vessels.
 At the castle there was a large farm house where horses were bred (in 1418 there were 187) and other animals.
 Cereals were grown here, honey was collected from forest apiaries.
 For the purposes of the Order worked a mill, which used the difference in water levels in the lakes.
 In the years 1412-1420 there was an iron works.
 The castle’s crew numbered about 10 000 people.
 50 people not counting the employees of the farm.
 The first character was Frederick von Wallenrod, brother of grand master Konrad von Wallenrod, who was the original character of adam Mickiewicz’s poetic novel.
 According to legend, the castle and lake Ola, which is a natural moat, resembled the Teutonic River Rhine (Rhein) and the castles standing above it, hence the name Ryn.

 The extensive wellness and spa facilities will allow guests to relax luxuriously.
 Local specialties and drinks can be enjoyed at the castle’s stylish restaurant and wine bar.
 Visiting the castle with a guide we will learn its history, and an additional attraction will be participation in a big knight’s feast.
 In the castle courtyard, the participants of the feast in stylish costumes from the era will move into the Middle Ages.
 Shows of knight’s struggles are accompanied by tasting of dishes based on the recipes of the castle cuisine.
 In Podzamcz in the former castle mill there is a Guest House Ryński Młyn, where you will find the Smaki Mazury shop and a restaurant with Old Polish cuisine.